gadgetchnnel/lovelace-card-preloader/README.md

 # Lovelace Card Preloader
-Allows preloading of Lovelace cards as a work around for changes in Home Assistant 0.107
+Allows preloading of Lovelace cards and rows as a work around for changes in Home Assistant 0.107

 ## Installation